BenLin00/BenLin00.github.io/_pages/portfolio.md

 <br>
 The CAFB has 450+ Food Assistance Partners.
 This includes emergencies, soup kitchens, senior programs, among others.
 Given the census tract data on the area, we used Python to identify outlier areas of underserved populations where the CAFB can potentially reallocate resources.
 Due to the COVID-19 pandemic, implementing any of these changes has been delayed.
 However, please view the poster below as our provided recommendations.
 <br>
-insert information on data sources -- CAFB Distribution Location data, Census Socioeconomic Data, folium data visualization
+This data analytics project includeed data from the CAFB Distribution Location data and Census Socioeconomic Data.
+We used folium to perform the featured data visualization.
 </p>

 <img src = "/assets/images/portfolio-photos/CAFB_poster.png" alt="CAFB Consulting Project Recommendations Poster">